Movember: Criticism

-A 2012 study published in the BMJ titled "Is Movember misleading men?" stated:"Movember’s emphasis on screening tests, its recommendation of a frequency of screening that is not based on evidence, and its failure to provide good supporting information place well intentioned men in unhelpful conflict with their doctors.
+A 2012 study published in The BMJ titled "Is Movember misleading men?" stated:"Movember's emphasis on screening tests, its recommendation of a frequency of screening that is not based on evidence, and its failure to provide good supporting information place well intentioned men in unhelpful conflict with their doctors.
 Meanwhile, the far more pressing concerns of mental illness, alcohol and substance misuse, smoking, and obesity are pressed into near silence.
-Is this the best we can do for men’s health?"A 2015 study published in the Journal of Cancer Education stated:"Findings from Twitter suggest that the Movember Canada 2013 did not meet the stated campaign objective of creating conversations about men’s health and, specifically, about prostate and testicular cancers."Another 2015 study published by Delft University of Technology stated:"We find that across countries Twitter users mostly focus on the social aspect of the Movember campaign, with relatively few tweets focusing on the health aspect of Movember.
+Is this the best we can do for men's health?"A 2015 study published in the Journal of Cancer Education stated:"Findings from Twitter suggest that the Movember Canada 2013 did not meet the stated campaign objective of creating conversations about men's health and, specifically, about prostate and testicular cancers."Another 2015 study published by Delft University of Technology stated:"We find that across countries Twitter users mostly focus on the social aspect of the Movember campaign, with relatively few tweets focusing on the health aspect of Movember.
 Additionally, those users that do mention health related issues, often use generic statements, instead of focusing on the two specific health issues that Movember aims to address (cancer and mental health).
 Surprisingly, the mental health aspect of Movember is virtually not discussed at all."

 Partners

 In 2011, Google Chrome partnered with Movember to create a video.
 The video featured real participants, and how they utilize the web and Movember.com to raise awareness and funds for the cause.
 The video generated well over 1.1 million views.
-It featured the Handsome Furs song "Repatriated."
+It featured the Handsome Furs song "Repatriated".

 In 2010 and 2011, Movember partnered with TOMS to create limited edition Movember shoes for those participating.

 In 2011, Qantas supported Movember by painting a moustache and "Movember.com" on one of its airplanes.

 In 2011, the world's largest sandcastle Mo was built on Bondi Beach, in Sydney.

 A 2012 Movember video featuring Parks and Recreation star Nick Offerman was one of the top 10 most watched charity videos of the year, with 1.9 million views.
 Offerman made additional sketches for Movember 2013.

 Since 2012, Royal Mail has supported the Movember campaign and created a special postmark featuring a moustache.

 In November 2013, the UK National Trust authorised the temporary placement of a huge grass moustache to the Cerne Abbas Giant, the UK's largest chalk hill figure.
 The moustache added to the 55 m giant. was 12 m wide and 3 m deep according to the designer but both the National Trust and the BBC reported it as being 36 by 9 ft.

 In 2015 Carlsberg Group beer brand made special Movember beer beauty accessories to look after mustaches and beard.

 In 2020, Transit Systems–owned Swan Transit decorated the front grill on some of their Transperth buses with moustache decals.

+In 2023, Pringles held Movember events and changed its iconic moustache into a QR code to promote conversations on mental health.